Our congregation come from varied Christian backgrounds or none at all.

 This diversity influences the character of the church, without affecting our Baptist principles.

-July's Loose Offerings will go to the Bible Society
+August's Loose Offerings will go to the Shepherd Society

 The central point of our life together is our Sunday gathering.
 During lockdown, we have been sharing a 'virtual zoom' service every Sunday.

 Please click on the links below to view the services during September:

 Please note that the Church is now closed until futher notice